 Did you know that 4 million people come to Erie every year to enjoy our beaches and Lake Erie?
 Or that on a clear day you can see across Lake Erie into Canada from the LECOM Campus?
 Erie is a great place to live, work and study medicine.
 It has small town charm and security, but offers attractions of a bigger city – all at one of the most attractive ports on the Great Lakes.

 Erie is halfway between Cleveland and Buffalo and just a two hour drive from Pittsburgh.
 Long known as an industrial and agricultural center, Erie has become a hub for education and health-care.
 LECOM is one of five colleges and universities in Erie County.
-The city has four hospitals, including the Millcreek Health System with Millcreek Community Hospital where the idea for a medical college in Erie developed, the Millcreek Geriatric Education and Care Center and the physician offices of Medical Associates of Erie.
+The city has four hospitals, including LECOM Health with Millcreek Community Hospital (MCH), where the idea for a medical college in Erie developed, the LECOM Institute for Successful Aging and the physician offices of Medical Associates of Erie (MAE).

-Erie’s Bayfront has been the city’s center of business and industry for more than 200 years – Today, it’s the showcase for recreation, education and entertainment.
-From the top of the Bicentennial tower you can see the Brig Niagara and the Maritime Museum.
-A visit to the 19th Century Tall Ship teaches you about Erie’s role in the War of 1812 when Commodore Perry destroyed the British Navy on Lake Erie.
+Erie’s Bayfront has been the city’s center of business and industry for more than 200 years.
+Today, it’s the showcase for recreation, education and entertainment.
+From the top of the Bicentennial Tower you can see the Brig Niagara and the Erie Maritime Museum.
+A visit to the 19th Century Tall Ship teaches you about Erie’s role in the War of 1812 when Commodore Oliver Hazard Perry destroyed the British Navy on Lake Erie.

-The city has a new convention center and hotel on the west side of Dobbins Landing – the central pier on the bayfront.
+The city has the Bayfront Convention Center and two hotels on the west side of Dobbins Landing, the central pier on the bayfront.

-Looking across the bay, convention goers will see the long, arm of Presque Isle Peninsula – forming the natural harbor that protects the city waterfront.
-More people visit the seven miles of lakefront beaches, to swim, boat, or fish, than travel to many of the National Parks.
+Looking across the bay, convention goers will see the long, arm of Presque Isle, which forms the natural harbor that protects the city waterfront.
+More people visit the seven miles of lakefront beaches, to swim, boat or fish than travel to many of the national parks.
 Many more go to the Peninsula to bike, walk or rollerblade on 13 miles of trails.

-Erie’s a great sports town with minor league baseball at Jerry Uht Park, junior league hockey at the Tullio Arena – and plenty of exciting college and high school sports.
+Erie’s a great sports town with minor league baseball at UPMC Park, junior hockey and NBA G League basketball at Erie Insurance Arena, and plenty of exciting college and high school sports.

 Downtown Erie restaurants range from a good deli sandwich to international cuisine served with live music.
-And for laughs, there’s Juniors Comedy Club
+And for laughs, there’s JR’s Last Laugh Comedy Club.

-Interstate 90 is one of the busiest highways in the nation carrying traffic from Boston & New York to Chicago and San Francisco.
+Interstate 90 is one of the busiest highways in the nation carrying traffic from Boston and New York to Chicago and San Francisco.
 The Peach Street exit leads to the shopping corridor of Erie.
 Everyone’s favorite stores have a location either on Upper Peach Street or the Millcreek Mall.
 And there’s a restaurant for every taste.
-If you’re not hungry, then two movie theaters have more than 20 Screens showing the latest flicks.
+If you’re not hungry, Cinemark’s Tinseltown USA theater is showing the latest flicks.

-This area has a number of great family attractions – Splash Lagoon is one of the largest indoor water parks – and Family First Sports Park offers an indoor golf driving range, soccer fields and fitness center in one location.
+This area has a number of great family attractions, including Splash Lagoon, one of the largest indoor water parks in North America, and Erie Bank Sports Park offers an indoor golf driving range, soccer fields and fitness center in one location.
 Waldameer is one of the best family fun parks with its wooden coaster and giant Ferris wheel.

 The nearby town of North East boasts some of the Great Lakes finest vineyards where Welch’s Grape Juice got its start.
 North East is just across the state line from the Western New York ski resorts.
-Winter brings great snow for downhill, cross-country and snowboarding . . . but Erie is a 4-season region.
+Winter brings great snow for downhill and cross-country skiing, and snowboarding . . . but Erie is a four-season region.
 When the snow melts, those same resorts welcome golfers and others who enjoy outdoor recreation.
 You can enjoy most warm weather sports and recreation from mid-April to mid-November.